 Isn’t it lovely when your mother bigs you up in front of all her friends?
 My mother made a point of telling everyone she could think of that I had passed my exams to get into the local grammar school.
 What she didn’t tell them was that I was extremely depressed during the first three months of attendance and ran away twice.

 So why is this so significant?
 Because it demonstrates a mother’s total lack of care for her daughter.
 She is only interested in her own self-image and it points to those narcissistic tendencies.

 Your mother has cute pet names for you

 My mother used to call me her ‘little Treasure’.
 Adorable, wouldn’t you think?
-Yet, in her 53 years she never told me she loved me, she never held me, she never cuddled me and never said she was proud of me.
+Yet, in her 53 years, she never told me she loved me, she never held me, she never cuddled me, and she never said she was proud of me.

 So calling me by a pet name eventually fell on deaf ears.
 In fact, it just used to confuse me as other family members would tell me that I was her favourite.
 Perhaps that was her way of telling me she loved me?
 I’ll never know.

 There are many kinds of toxic mother-daughter relationships that appear to be normal.
 I’ve spoken about five that personally affected me.
 Have you experienced any that you would like to share with our readers?